Klein Vision AirCar: Design and development

 Slovak designer Professor Štefan Klein began working on flying cars in the late 1980s.
 Having developed the AeroMobil, he left the company to develop a new idea as the AirCar, and set up Klein Vision with colleague Anton Zajac.

-The main fuselage of the AirCar doubles as a two-seat road car with four large road wheels.
-Styled like a sports coupe, it contributes 30-40 per cent of the total lift when in the air.
+The main fuselage (body) of the AirCar doubles as a two-seat road car with four large road wheels.
+Styled like a sports coupe, it contributes 30-40 percent of the total lift when in the air.
 For flight it is fitted with foldout wings and extending tailbooms carrying a high tail.
 A pusher propeller is permanently installed between the fuselage and tail, and a safety parachute is installed.
 Construction is primarily a semi-monocoque of carbon fibre composite over a steel subframe.
 Over 20 programmable servo motors are used to perform the transition between road and air configurations.
 When on the road, the retracted tail surface creates a downforce similar to conventional rear aerofoils.

 Power is provided by a 1.6 litre BMW road car engine, running on automotive petrol or gasoline and delivering 104 kW.